Nelson-Lohse/Nelson-Lohse.github.io/index.md

   <h2>Professional Self-Assessment</h2>

   <p>
     Completing the Computer Science program and developing this ePortfolio has allowed me to reflect on my technical growth and professional development.
 Throughout the program, I built a strong foundation in software engineering, data structures and algorithms, databases, and security.
-This ePortfolio highlights that growth through the enhancement of a single core artifact—the Rescue Animal project—which evolved from a simple Java console program into a full-stack web application built with Java Spring Boot, Angular, and MongoDB.
+This ePortfolio highlights that growth through the enhancement of a single core artifact, the Rescue Animal project, which evolved from a simple Java console program into a full-stack web application built with Java Spring Boot, Angular, and MongoDB.
   </p>

   <p>